-Certain medical necessity appeals may qualify for review by an independent review organization (IRO).
+Certain medical necessity appeals may qualify for review by an Independent Review Organization (IRO).
 These requests are the member's second and final level of appeal.
-Requests must be in writing, initiated by the member or legally authorized member representative, and must meet these criteria in accordance with the SC Department of Insurance (SCDOI) Guide to External Review, Bulletin Number 2001-4(A):
+Requests must be in writing, initiated by the member (or legally authorized member representative) and must meet this criteria in accordance with the SC Department of Insurance (SCDOI) Guide to External Review, Bulletin Number 2001-4(A):

-- The service or payment for service was denied, reduced or terminated because either: - The service does not meet our requirements for medical necessity, appropriateness, health care setting, level of care or effectiveness. - The service was experimental or investigational and involves a life-threatening or seriously disabling condition. - The amount payable for covered benefits is at least \$500 for grandfathered plans.
-Nongrandfathered plans do not have a required minimum dollar amount. - The BlueChoice internal appeals process has been completed.
+- The service or payment for service was denied, reduced or terminated because: - The service does not meet our requirements for medical necessity, appropriateness, health care setting, level of care, or effectiveness; or - The service was experimental or investigational and involves a life-threatening or seriously disabling condition; and - The amount payable for covered benefits is at least \$500 for grandfathered plans (non-grandfathered plans do not have a required minimum dollar amount); and - The BlueChoice internal appeals process has been completed.

 To qualify for this type of appeal, you must exhaust the internal BlueChoice appeal process and you must request the external appeal process within 90 days of the original appeal.
-Additionally, the disputed service amount must be more than \$500 for grandfathered plans.
-Nongrandfathered plans do not have a required minimum dollar amount.
+Additionally, the disputed service amount must be more than \$500 for grandfathered plans (non-grandfathered plans do not have a required minimum dollar amount).